 Carragh works across BFI NETWORKs UK wide activity with a focus on designing flagship talent development programmes and supporting BFIs work with Bafta, British Council and BIFA.
 Her mission is to burst the industry bubble and throw open the doors to new film makers from all walks of life.

-This activity is part of the UK-wide BFI Film Academy programme and is supported using funds from the National Lottery #NationalLottery @bfifilmacademy
+HOME and Showroom Cinema, Sheffield are working in partnership to produce free BFI Film Academy activity across the North, as part of the UK-wide BFI Film Academy programme and is supported using funds from the National Lottery #NationalLottery @bfifilmacademy